-To post your page as Coming Soon, you will first need to complete your release checklist and have your page reviewed and approved by Valve.
-To do this, please see the checklist on your product landing page.
+To post your page as Coming Soon, you will first need to create a new application, complete your release checklist and have your page reviewed and approved by Valve.
+To do this, click "Create New App..." on your Steamworks dashboard and then follow the checklist on your product landing page.
 Everything in the "Your Store Presence" section is required prior to posting your store page.Getting Reviewed:

 Once you have your checklist complete, you'll need to hit the "Mark As Ready For Review" button in the top section of your product landing page.
 This will make your product visible to Valve for review and approval prior to release.Posting:

 Once your page has been approved, you will need to click the green "Post as Coming Soon" button for it to show up publicly as coming soon.

 For more information on preparing for release, please see the Release Process

 You can control how your release date appears and how specific you are ready to be.
 Within your 'Edit Store Page' section, you'll find a section that lets you define how your date should appear, whether as the actual intended release date or as a custom string such as 'Spring'.NOTE: Once your Coming Soon Page is live, you will be unable to change your release date without contacting us here.
 Please set your date as close to your actual release date as possible.

 It’s fine to change your release date-- plans change, delays happen, and you control the timing of your release on Steam.
 But we do want customers to see honest and accurate information on the store.Pricing: